epics-base/exampleJava/database/README.md

 Code for an example that is accessed via channelPutGet.

 * ExampleHelloRPC.java
-Code for an example that is accesed via channelRPC.
+Code for an example that is accessed via channelRPC.

 * ExampleDatabase.java
 Code that creates many PVRecords.
-Most are soft records but also exampleHello and exampleHelloRPC.
+Most are soft records, but also exampleHello and exampleHelloRPC.